 As you begin to work through and open up with someone who is suffering from depression, make sure to move at the speed they are comfortable moving.
 Keep your expectations low in terms of conversation length, amount of information the individual reveals, and the response they give to any questions or queries.

 These tips – while not exhaustive – can be the first steps toward building a strong and healthy relationship with an individual who is in need of a safe space to open up about their struggle.
-If you would like to learn more about depression and other mental illnesses, or are interested in the services I offer as a Berkeley psychologist, visit my site online today.
+If you would like to learn more about depression and other mental illnesses, or are interested in the services I offer as a San Luis Obispo psychologist, visit my site online today.